qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People feel like having plenty time to procrastinate
 - People tend to not value the present because "life is permanent"
-- People worry about risks that affect their "permanent" life
+- People exaggerage risk as it affect their "permanent" life

 Stoicism proposes thinking about death all the time.
-Thinking about death can make one not procrastinate important things, reduce worrying and value the present.
+Thinking about death can make one not procrastinate important things, make one value the present and reduce unnecessary worrying.
 But Stocism does NOT propose indulgence and overdrafting the future.

 > Respice post te.
 Hominem te esse memento.
 Memento mori!
 >